amzn/smoke-framework/README.md

 This particular operation function accepts the input to the operation and the application-specific context while returning the output from the operation.

+For HTTP1, the operation input can conform to `OperationHTTP1InputProtocol`, which defines how the input type is constructed from the HTTP1 request.
+Similarly, the operation output can conform to `OperationHTTP1OutputProtocol`, which defines how to construct the HTTP1 response from the output type.
+As an alternative, both operation input and output can conform to the `Codable` protocol if they are constructed from only one part of the HTTP1 request and response.

 The Smoke Framework also supports additional built-in and custom operation function signatures.
 See the *The Operation Function* and *Extension Points* sections for more information.